Brain Injury Attorney Serving Missouri & Illinois

 - Brain tumors caused by cancer which can grow on or over the brain—even surgery to remove the tumor can, in some instances, result in traumatic brain injury, or

 Open head injuries such as those which result from an object penetrating into the skull can be just as serious as closed brain injuries.
-A closed head injury does not involve penetration to the skull but tends to render broader results than an open head injury, damaging the axons, which are the brain fibers which transmit neural signals.
+A closed head injury does not involve penetration to the skull but tends to render broader results than an open head injury, damaging the axons, which are the brain fibers that transmit neural signals.
 The larger the axon, the more quickly information is transmitted, therefore when the axons are damaged in a TBI, the person may find it extremely difficult to process information.

 Our skulls are hard and stable while the brain has the consistency of gelatin, so it’s a very good thing that the brain is encased within the skull for protection.
 However, during an auto collision, if the head strikes a hard, immovable object, the brain will essentially slam into the skull, resulting in a direct brain injury caused by contusions and brain swelling.
 If the brain is knocked back and forth many times within the skull, it is alternately stretched and compressed.
 The neurons and axons can be stretched to the point that they tear, causing them to wither and die.